Oomnitza/oomnitza-connector/README.md

 connection.
 For example, "default_role" and "default_user" are fields for connections dealing with loading People into the Oomnitza app.

 Each section can end with a list of field mappings.
-These are in the format:
+Simple mappings which just copy a field from the external system to a field inside Oomnitza can be defined here or in the System Settings within Oomnitza.
+Simple mappings are as follows:

     mapping.[Oomnitza Field] = {"source": "[external field]"}

-## Connector Configs
+For fields which require processing before being brought into Oomnitza must be defined in the INI.
+These mappings are more involved.
+Please contact [support@oomnitza.com](mailto://support@oomnitza.com) for more information.
+The format is:

+    mapping.[Oomnitza Field] = {"source": "[external field]", "converter": "[converter name]"}

 ### Oomnitza Configuration
 `url`: the url of the Oomnitza application.
 For example: `https://example.oomnitza.com`